xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 * You can click on any of the small images plotted here to zoom in to full resolution.
 * After each run, there are questions posed.
 The answers are _hidden_ in the white space just under the question.
-To reveal the answers, double click in that region.
+To reveal the answers, triple click in that region.

 ### Run 1: Basic Heat Problem